|Last Quarterly Update:||4/4/2016|

 The US home furnishings store industry includes about 15,000 stores with combined annual revenue of about $27 billion.

 Demand is driven by consumer income.
 Large companies compete through volume purchasing, breadth of products, and effective merchandising and marketing.
 Small companies focus on a market segment and compete through depth of products and superior customer service.
-The industry is concentrated: the 50 largest US companies account for about 75 percent of industry revenue.
+The industry is concentrated: the 50 largest US companies account for about 75% of industry revenue.

 Competition for home furnishing stores includes department stores, mass merchandisers, home improvement stores, and online and mail order retailers.

 PRODUCTS, OPERATIONS & TECHNOLOGY

-Major product categories are domestics (17 percent of sales), decorative accessories (15 percent), and cookware (10 percent).
+Major product categories are decorative accessories (25% of sales), domestics (15%), and cookware (15%).
 Domestics are towels, sheets, blankets, and table linens.
 Decorative accessories include lamps, mirrors, pictures, clocks, and desk sets.
 Other products include window treatments, dinnerware, glassware, and small appliances.

 Home furnishings retailers include national chains and independent stores.
-Major chains, such as Bed Bath & Beyond, offer “superstores” that vary from 20,000 to 50,000 square feet and are located in suburban strip malls.
-Other chains, such as Williams-Sonoma, operate stores of 6,000 to 15,000 square feet located in enclosed ...
+Major chains, such as Bed Bath & Beyond, offer “superstores” that are predominantly between 18,000 to 50,000 square feet and are located in suburban strip malls.
+Other chains, such as Williams-Sonoma, operate stores of 6,000 to 15,000 square feet located in enclosed shopping malls and ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options